weigao266/weigao266.github.io/content/authors/admin/_index.md

 #     summary: |
 #       Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.

 # affiliated with the [Intelligent Manufacturing and Data Science Laboratory](http://imds.aia.hust.edu.cn/index.htm), supervised by [Prof Hai-Tao Zhang](https://scholar.google.com/citations?user=y089Rj8AAAAJ&hl=en) and [Prof Ye Yuan](https://yy311.github.io/).
+Before that, I received my B.E. degree from China University of Mining and Technology at 2015.06.
 ---

 ## About Me